Blog icon

 • The average temperature of the next 20 years is virtually certain to be warmer than the average of the past 20 years.

-• The amount of climate change expected in the next decade is similar under all plausible global emissions scenarios.
+• The amount of temperature change expected in the next decade is similar under all plausible global emissions scenarios.
 However, by the mid-21st century, higher ongoing emissions of greenhouse gases will lead to greater warming and associated impacts, while lower emissions will lead to less warming and fewer impacts.

 Why are Australia and the world warming?